kubedb/docs/docs/guides/qdrant/backup/logical/index.md

         name: qdrant-addon
         tasks:
           - name: logical-backup
+            params:
+              collections: "demo_collection"
 ```

 - `.spec.sessions[*].schedule` specifies that we want to backup the database at `5 minutes` interval.
 - `.spec.target` refers to the targeted `qdrant-sample` Qdrant database that we created earlier.
+- `.spec.sessions[*].addon.tasks[*].params.collections` specifies the name of the collection to backup.
+Multiple collections can be specified as a comma-separated list (e.g., `"col1,col2"`).

 Let's create the `BackupConfiguration` CR that we have shown above,